 Where does the least crime occur: Florida SouthWestern State College and North Georgia University

-We compared the probability that students at universities and colleges across the United States would experience property or violent crime over a four-year period.
+We compared the probability that students at universities and colleges across the United States would experience a property or violent crime over a four-year period.
 Overall, the school with the lowest chances for property crime is Florida SouthWestern State College in Ft.
 Myers.
 Here, slightly more than three in 1,000 students are affected by property crime over the course of a typical enrollment.
 Its chances for both types of crime don't rise above the median rate.

 The risk of violent crime, which includes murder, robbery and aggravated assault, is also low at Florida SouthWestern State College.
-Fewer than one in 1,000 students is at risk of becoming a victim of violent crime during a four-year stay.
+Fewer than one in 1,000 students are at risk of becoming a victim of violent crime during a four-year stay.

 At the University of North Georgia, students are the least likely of any school we surveyed to be victims of violent crime.
 Here, there's a 0.005% chance of experiencing violent crime — about one student below the national median.

 Among community colleges, we found that students at Central Texas College have the lowest overall chance of encountering property crime.
 In four years, only about two in 1,000 students are affected.
 Also, fewer than one in 1,000 students is the victim of violent crime at Central Texas.

 Crime at two of Utah's colleges is the most uncommon among the country's largest schools, while UCLA and University of California, Berkeley have the worst crime rates

 We used our analysis of the FBI's crime data at universities and colleges to assess the safety at the nation's 50 largest schools.
 Of these schools, we found that students at Utah State University have the lowest chance of experiencing property crime compared to the country's other large colleges.

 In addition, students at Utah Valley University have the lowest chance of experiencing violent crime compared to students attending the country's other largest colleges.